-It is important to note that Facebook remembers the setting from your last post, so if your last post was a Public rant about X-Factor, remember that’ll be the default setting next time.
+It’s important to note that Facebook remembers the setting from your last post, so if your last post was a Public rant about X-Factor, that will be the default setting next time.

 3) I want to… control who sees my app activity

-You’re likely to have many third-party services associated with Facebook, whether they’re news services, fitness apps, games, other social networks, streaming services or photo-sharing apps.
-Many become associated with your Facebook account by being installed on your smartphone, others by using Facebook Connect to create accounts.
-You can use the Privacy Check Up or go to Settings > Apps and adjust who can see your activity or whether you want to remove them completely by clicking the cross.
+You’re likely to have many third-party services associated with Facebook, whether they’re news services, fitness apps, games, dating apps, other social networks, streaming services or photo-sharing apps.
+Most of these would have become associated with your Facebook account if you used Facebook Connect to quickly create an account on them.

 4) I want to… hide my personal information

-With most employers now doing social media checks on potential employees, you may want to shield some of this sensitive information.
-In the US for example, it’s still legal for employers to fire gay people.
+With employers now doing social media checks on potential new colleagues, you may want to shield some of this sensitive information.

-Thankfully, much of this can be controlled via the Privacy Check Up mentioned above.
+Thankfully, much of this can be controlled via the Privacy Checkup mentioned above.
 You can alter who sees what by heading to the About section of your profile and selecting Edit under each section.
-To alter privacy settings from Friends to Only Me will hide the information from your profile.
-In many cases you may want to remove it completely by clicking the X.
+Switching your privacy settings from Friends to Only Me will hide the information from your profile.
+In some cases you may want to remove it completely.

 5) I want to… hide posts from other people

-If you’re still friends with an ex on Facebook, it might be considered poor form to post photos of you in a new relationship in a place where he/she can see them.
-You can get around this by hitting Custom from the “Who should see this?” menu and tagging people you wish to hide the post from.
+If you’re still friends with an ex on Facebook and don’t want to remove them, but also want to post photos of you in a new relationship without potentially aggravating your ex, you can hit Custom from the “Who should see this?” menu and tag the people you wish to hide the post from.

 6) I want to… post something, but hide it from my timeline

-Maybe you have something to say and don’t want it as a permanent record on your timeline, a thought, a meme, a joke in context that’s of its time, a photo, etc. You can achieve this by ticking the Hide From Timeline box in the post field.
+Maybe you have something to say and don’t want it as a permanent record on your timeline, such as a thought, a meme, or a joke in context that’s, ahem, of its time, you can achieve this by ticking the Hide From Timeline box in the post field.

 7) I want to… stop people sharing my photos and posts

-If you’ve shared a photo or a status on Facebook, it’s open to be re-shared by those who have access to it.
-That means Friends and, if you’ve tagged people, Friends of Friends.
-If the post is Public then anyone in the world can share it There’s no way around that, other than to set the post to Only Me in the first place, which kind of defeats the point in most cases.
+If you’ve shared a photo or a status on Facebook, it could be open to being re-shared by other Facebook users.
+That means Friends and, if you’ve tagged people, even Friends of Friends.
+If the post is Public then anyone in the world can share it.
+There’s no way around that, other than to set the post to Only Me in the first place, which kind of defeats the point in most cases.

 8) I want to… check what my Public profile looks like

-As all profiles are now searchable within Facebook, you may want to check how your profile looks like to someone outside your network of Facebook friends, who may have stumbled across your profile.
-To do this you can head to Settings > Followers and tap “Want to know what followers can see?
-View your public Timeline.”
-Here you can see how it looks to the Public.
-If you spot information or posts you do not want to be public Edit the privacy settings of individual posts or go to Settings to censor it from the public.
+There’s a really easy way to see what your profile looks like to someone outside your network of Facebook friends, who may have stumbled across your profile.
+To do this you can head to your Profile page, click the menu button next to Activity Log and select View As.
+If you spot information or posts you do not want to be public, Edit the privacy settings of individual posts or go to Settings to censor them.

-You can also use this tool to see what a specific friend sees.
+You can also use this tool to see what a specific Facebook friend sees.

 9) I want to… change who can see old posts

-In the early days of Facebook we were quite naïve with what we shared.
-Thankfully, within Settings > Privacy, you can rectify some of your past privacy mistakes.
+In the early days of Facebook many of us were quite naïve with what we shared.
+Thankfully, there are options in Settings to rectify some of your past privacy mistakes.
 You can click Privacy and Limit The Audience for Old Posts on Your Timeline.
-Then simply click Limit Past Posts to change any posts listed as Public or Friends of Friends and clicking Confirm, to ensure only Friends can see them.
+Then simply click Limit Past Posts to change any posts listed as Public or Friends of Friends.
+Confirm Limit Past Posts, to ensure that only Friends can see them.
 This can be undone at a later date but you may have to switch all of your posts back one by one so make sure you’re certain before you push that ‘limit’ button.

 10) I want to… limit who can send me friend requests

 Tired of strangers trying to add you on Facebook?
-Click Settings > Privacy and head to “who can send me friend requests.”
-You can change it from Everybody to Friends of Friends, but that’s about as far as you can go, so if you’re trying to avoid accepting that friend of a friend’s request, you might be out of luck.
+Click Settings > Privacy and head to Who can send you friend requests.
+You can change it from Everybody to Friends of Friends but that’s about as far as you can go, so if you’re trying to avoid accepting that friend of a friend’s request, you might be out of luck.

 11) I want to… block someone

 This one’s easy (and fun).
-Use the Privacy Shortcuts or go to Settings > Blocking, begin typing the name of the friend (or ex-friend) you wish to block from your account.
+Go to Settings > Blocking, begin typing the name or email address of the friend (or ex-friend) you wish to block from your account.
 You can also block certain people from sending you messages, but you have to be friends with them.